DataDog/puppet-datadog-agent/README.md

     }
     ```

     - To support reporting, your Puppet master needs the [dogapi][4] gem installed.
 To install, either run the Puppet Agent on your master with this configuration or install it manually with `gem`.
-You might need to restart your `puppetserver` service for the freshly installed `dogapi-rb` gem to be picked up.
+You might need to restart your `puppetserver` service for the freshly installed `dogapi` gem to be picked up.
     - `puppetserver_gem` is defined as a module dependency, it is installed automatically when the module is installed.

 3. Include any other integrations you want the agent to use, for example: